How Pain Affects Progress

 I love Blu and I love that he is always so gracious as my teacher.
 I know that the horses who follow him will benefit from everything he teaches me.
 Parelli helps me begin to address my horse’s development through mental, emotional, and physical exercises.
 Other resources and professionals available to me are also important to my success with studying horsemanship, though.
 Ask all of your equine professionals questions, from the chiropractor, to the farrier, to the veterinarian, to the dentist, to the farrier, to the nutritionist, to the horsemanship instructor.
 Put effort into understanding your whole horse’s well-being and learning how to be the best partner and provider you can be for your horse.
 They deserve that from us.

-*If you want to learn more about the On-The-Barn Knot and the Spiral Pattern, and you are already a Savvy Club member, sign in then click the following links to be taken straight to the lessons to learn more: Level 1 On Line Tools: Knots to Know lesson and Level 3 On Line Patterns: Spiral lesson.
+*If you want to learn more about the On-The-Barn Knot and the Spiral Pattern, and you are already a Savvy Club member, sign in then find these lessons by going to your Dashboard and then following this pathway:

 If you are not a Savvy Club member yet and would like to be a part of the world’s leading horsemanship education community CLICK HERE to sign up!
 Need a little more information?
 Visit SavvyClubInfo.com to learn about member benefits and features within the Savvy Club then come back here and use Kat’s link to sign up!